jgvhabets/pyaDBS_ReTuneC04/README.md

 - don't use camelBack typing for Classnames, rather capitals at first letter
 - stick with normal python classes to avoid problematic inheritance from normal classes into dataclasses
+- always include time index in output (update()) to print in monitor

 ### Contributors:
 - <a href="https://github.com/jgvhabets">Jeroen Habets</a>